tdurgasaranya/Durga-Saranya/README.md

 - Data Storage and Manipulation: [SQL, CSV, EXCELs, Sharepoint, Snowflake Cloud, Azure Data storage]
 - Collaboration and Version Control: [JIRA, ServiceNow, GitHub, Git]

+# ***Project POC***:

+- Providing Automated reporting solutions to client with less manual interaction
+- Automated solution in power Bi reporting that is achieved with Python scripting with SQL integration.
+- Python scripts are widely used for automating load jobs for scheduled executions and automated transformations, data manupulations on SQL server that end up data loading on to reporting tools like Power Bi.

 ## Expected Impact